-Keep each bidding test simple, consistent and focused on one KPI
+Keep each bidding test simple and only change one variable at a time

-We recommend using campaign drafts and experiments to compare your current bidding strategy to something new.
-This allows you to clearly evaluate the results of your test.
+Google Ads experiments allow you to clearly evaluate the results of your test.
 For example, you can run an experiment to compare Target CPA automated bidding to manual bid changes or your third-party bidding solution.
-That way you can see whether or not automated bidding will improve performance for your account.

 Choose the largest campaign that you’re comfortable experimenting with